AllureOfTheStars/Allure/GameDefinition/PLAYING.md

  denizens are not famed for scruples nor for restraint when using hazardous nano, cyber and bio technologies, so never assume you are safe.
- Be ready to hide in shadows, create distractions, set up ambushes, bump into unspeakable horrors, puzzling machinery and astounding treasures and make creative use of all you find, because you are on your own.
-If ever you turn your back in fear, expect to be chased tirelessly by sight, sound and smell.
+Be ready to hide in shadows, create distractions, set up ambushes, bump into unspeakable horrors, puzzling machinery and astounding treasures.
+Gather clues, ideas and resources.
+Creatively use all you can find, because your survival depends on grit and ingenuity.
+Whenever your turn back in fear, expect to be chased via sight, sound and smell by those that don't fear and don't tire.

 What to expect